czhangyx/compbio_utils/README.md

 ### 3. Reverse translation
-*This function requires Internet connection*
+*This function requires Internet connection.*
 ### **Remember to tune the parameters before running each trial!**
 - Input file format requirement:
     - IDT information: text file with tab-separated values.
 The file should have 5 columns and 2 rows (including a header row).
 The second row should include information in the order of IDT username, IDT password, client ID, and client secret.
 See more on [IDT's website](https://www.idtdna.com/pages/tools/apidoc).